magento/devdocs/guides/v2.0/install-gde/bk-install-guide.md

 </table>

 <h2>Step 2: Prepare to install</h2>
 After verifying your prerequisites, determine <a href="{{ site.gdeurl }}install-gde/install/pre-install.html">how to get started</a> with your installation.

 <h2>Step 3: Install and verify the installation</h2>

-2. Install Magento:
+1. Install Magento:
 	*	<a href="{{ site.gdeurl }}install-gde/install/install-web.html">Install the Magento software using the Setup Wizard</a>
 	*	<a href="{{ site.gdeurl }}install-gde/install/cli/install-cli.html">Install Magento software using the command line</a>
 2.	<a href="{{ site.gdeurl }}install-gde/install/verify.html">Verify the installation</a>

 <h2>Required server permissions</h2>

-Unless otherwise noted, all commands in this guide must be entered as a user with `root` privileges or as a user with permission to write to the web server docroot.
-Depending on your system, that might mean you must use different user accounts or add users to the web server user group&mdash;provided that group has sufficient privileges.
+UNIX systems require `root` privileges to install and configure software like a web server, PHP, and so on.
+If you need to install this software, make sure you have `root` access.

-Installing software on Linux typically requires `root` privileges.
-You should generally not install the Magento software in the web server docroot as the `root` user because the web server might not be able to interact with those files.
-However, that is up to you.
+You should *not* install the Magento software in the web server docroot as the `root` user because the web server might not be able to interact with those files.

+You'll also need `root` privileges to create the Magento file system owner and add that owner to the web server's group.
+You'll use the Magento file system owner to run any commands from the command line and to set up the Magento cron job, which schedules tasks for you.